Coding Theory and Projective Spaces

-In \cite{authentication_codes} Wang, Xing and Safavi-Naini introduced the linear authentication codes.
-They showed that an $(n,M,2\delta,k)$ constant-dimension code is exactly an $\left[n,M,n-k,\delta\right]$ linear authentication code over $GF(q)$.
-They also established an upper bound on linear authentication codes, which is equivalent to the following bound on constant-dimension codes:
+Wang, Xing and Safavi-Naini~\cite{WXS-N03} introduced the linear authentication codes.
+They showed that an $(n,M,2\delta,k)_q$ constant dimension code is exactly an $\left[n,M,n-k,\delta\right]$ linear authentication code over $GF(q)$.
+They also established an upper bound on linear authentication codes, which is equivalent to the following bound on constant dimension codes: